localhost8080/multiloquent/readme.txt

 ##Multiloquent now has a theme selector - as of v7.0.0
-Using the wordpress customisation panel you can select between all of the themes from [bootswatch.com](bootswatch.com) and they will be applied to your site (aswell as the multiloqent theme and berebones bootstrap too)
+Using the wordpress customisation panel you can select between all of the themes from [bootswatch.com](bootswatch.com) and they will be applied to your site (aswell as the multiloquent theme and berebones bootstrap too)

 ##This theme has 10 widget areas: